 6 Ways to Ensure the Enterprise Readiness of Your Contingent Labor Program

 Enterprise readiness is top of mind for many businesses.
-Fundamentally, enterprise readiness is the ability of a particular function or capability to expand across the entire organization.
+Fundamentally, enterprise readiness is the ability of a company to meet the various needs of its customers—both internally and externally.
 For example, the IT department must ensure that systems and applications can scale as needed.
 Enterprise readiness contributes to business flexibility and agility, and helps a business respond quickly to external market changes.

 In the context of the workforce, the ability to engage independent talent for a range of roles contributes to enterprise readiness.
 As this portion of your contingent labor workforce increases and as competition for in-demand skills that reside in the independent talent population, it’s important to have a contingent labor management program in place that is itself enterprise-ready.